 Plummeting 442 feet, it’s easy to see why Akaka Falls is one of Hawaii’s most famous waterfalls.
 A viewing area includes protective railings so that you don’t fall over the edge while capturing the waterfall’s slender but powerful plunge into a gorge created by years of erosion.

-It pays to slow down and look closely during the easy hike to the waterfalls.
-It takes about 30 to 45 minutes, depending on how much time you spend taking photos, to complete the loop trail.
+It pays to slow down and look closely during the easy hike to Akaka Falls.
+The waterfall walk takes about 30 to 45 minutes, depending on how much time you spend taking photos, to complete the loop trail.

 With only a 100-foot plunge into the rainforest, Kahuna Falls is less impressive.
 It’s also harder to photograph as there is no access from the edge of the cliff.